centau/ecr/docs/tut/crashcourse.md

 registry:remove(entity, Health)
 ```

-You can get components added to entity with the following:
+You can get components added to an entity with the following:

 ```lua
 -- get a single component